Old Harry - Purbeck landmark

 How Old Harry got his name is hotly debated.
 Some say it is linked to the Devil who, legend had it, once took a nap on the summit.

 Others claim he is named after the notorious Poole pirate Harry Paye who terrorised the English Channel in the 14th century.
 It is said Harry’s ship used to lurk behind the rocks ready to pounce on passing merchantmen.

 Whatever the truth, the bridleway from Studland village to Old Harry and Ballard Down beyond is today of the best loved walks in Dorset, and is also popular with mountain bikers and horse riders.

 Hang gliders and parascenders can be seen overhead when conditions are right and kayakers can follow a special inshore trail to Old Harry from nearby Middle Beach.

-Spectacular views from the bridleway extend as far as The Needles on the Isle of White.
-Thousands of years ago Old Harry and The Needles were linked by a line of chalk hills that eroded away during the last ice age.
+Spectacular views from the bridleway extend as far as The Needles on the Isle of Wight.
+Thousands of years ago Old Harry and The Needles were linked by a line of chalk hills that eroded away as sea levels rose following the last ice age.